 Catches of by-catch species groups (Macrourus spp., skates and rays, and other species) and number of skates released alive, are summarised in Table 2.
-The by-catch limits in Subarea 48.4 (as set out in Conservation Measure 41-03) have changed with the development of the Fishery Research: from 2005 to 2008 there were no specified limits, from 2009 to 2013 there was an overall by-catch limit for macrourids and skates in area 48.4N and a move-on rule provision in Subarea 48.4S, and in 2014, with the introduction of species-specific catch limits for the two target species, whole-fishery catch limits for macrourids and skates were introduced.
+The by-catch limits in Subarea 48.4 (as set out in Conservation Measure 41-03) have changed with the development of the fishery research: prior to 2009 there were no specified limits, from 2009 to 2013 there was an overall by-catch limit for macrourids and skates in area 48.4N and a move-on rule provision in Subarea 48.4S, and in 2014, with the introduction of species-specific catch limits for the two target species, whole-fishery catch limits for macrourids and skates were introduced.